ayaka-usui/qgan_subspace/README.md

 3. **Running**:

     - All the project configuration you need to change (to set QGAN parameters, change number of experiments, etc...) is in the initialization of the `Config` class in `src/config.py`.
-This is the only parameters you need to edit.
+        - *These are the only parameters you need to edit.*

-        *(Each parameter, and the values it can take, is documented there).*
+        - Each parameter, and the values it can take, are documented there.*

     - Then, after the configuration has been set, execute `src/main.py`: